Published on 06 June 2019

 Immunisation training (annual)

-Our Advanced Training Practice offers a Leadership and Management Development Programme, which is not specific to nurses but aimed at any developing managers in general practice.
+- Our Primary Care Workforce Hub offers a Leadership and Management Development Programme, which is not specific to nurses but aimed at any developing managers in general practice.
 Nurse team leaders and managers as well as admin team leaders and junior managers attend.
-I have attached some information – the course is recognised by ILM and entails 4 study days over the course of a year (usually running in Jan, Apr, Jul and Oct).
 For further information please contact: Lisa Billingham, Training Manager at Haxby Group Training or call 01482 303986.
 The application form is available on through this link.
 Alternatively more information can be found on their website

 Level 3 Safeguarding children workshops are arranged and facilitated by WPEM Limited and experienced professionals from Harrogate Foundation Trust Safeguarding Children Team.